-The nonqualified deferred compensation plan is structured to comply with Section 409A.
+The nonqualified deferred compensation plan is structured to comply with Section 409A of the Code.
 Under the plan, there is no participant deferral of income.
 All contributions to the plan are made by the company, and are fully vested immediately.
 Distributions under the plan begin six months after termination of employment, and are made in one lump sum, or in installment payments over three or five years, as chosen by the participant prior to their entry into the plan.
 Participant accounts are credited with the appropriate gains or losses resulting from the participant-directed investments made under the plan.
 Participants may change their investment selections on a daily basis.
-Under the plan, for fiscal 2023 we made contributions to this plan equal to 10% of each participant's eligible compensation in the plan year, subject to the cap of \$30,500 on the plan benefits, resulting in a contribution of \$30,500 on behalf of each of Messrs.
-Hawkins, Erstad and Mangine.
+Under the plan, for fiscal 2024 we made contributions to this plan equal to 10% of each participant's eligible compensation in the plan year, subject to the cap as specified by the plan, resulting in a contribution of \$33,000 on behalf of Mr. Hawkins and Mr. Erstad.